nikonakoneko/weblog/_posts/2024-04-14-burn-Zion-burn.md

 ---

-They wanted a King to rule over them; They have been warned against; Still, they wanted a Ruler like others nations.
-A King was given them.
+They wanted a King to rule over them; They have been warned against; Still, they wanted a Ruler like the other nations.
+So, a King was given them.

 Then, their Leader made them idolater the flag of Zion; for the flag they were brought to fight like beasts; So they lost their humanity as they forgot the